Java is essential to execute JSP code. Hence, before you run Tomcat server to execute your JSP code,

 Just so you know

-Additionally, you can also fine the directions of setting the environment variables for Tomcat in the file "running.txt"
+Additionally, you can also find the directions of setting the environment variables for Tomcat in the file "running.txt"

 that comes included with Tomcat.